cta-observatory/cta-benchmarks/README.md

 # cta-benchmarks
 Collection of benchmarking code for cta

+Note that currently these benchmarks require some input data that is not provided in the repository.  *No data files should be included in this repo to avoid causing its size to increase rapidly* instead, raw data files will be provided on a dedicated server, and outputs should be written locally.

 # Setup for automatic running of all benchmarks:

 This software uses the Anaconda python distribution, which must be